Ahsan689/Memories-app/README.md

  # Using React, Node.js, Express & MongoDB.
  The App is called "Memories" and it is a simple social media MERN application that allows users to post interesting events that happened in their lives.

+ ## Authentication
+ Authentication with Email using JWT and OAuth Google login,

  ## Live
 The Live version of this app is available [here](https://memories-app-pink.vercel.app)